bklevence/jcorp-nomad/README.md

 - Wi-Fi name and password can be changed in `firmware/Nomad.ino`
 - Branding (logo, favicon) can be replaced in `/SD_Card_Template/`
 - Sections (Movies, Music, etc.) can be removed from `menu.html`
-- Web interface can be edited using any text editor or SquareLine Studio
+- Web interface can be edited using any text editor
+- The screen UI can be edited with SquareLine Studio (the free version is fine)

 ---